Tierion/now-boltwall/README.md

 ## Installation

-Setting up your own ln-builder payments gateway can be done in just a few steps (most are related to creating accounts to enable deployment).
+Setting up your own now-boltwall payments gateway can be done in just a few steps (and most are related to creating accounts to enable deployment).

 #### Setup Zeit